 - you experience pelvic pain (other than afterpains).

-Getting back to normal after a vaginal birth
+Getting back to normal after birth

 It’s very common to leak a bit of wee when you laugh, cough or move suddenly, but this usually gets better within a few weeks.
 To speed up the process, it’s important to do pelvic floor exercises to help strengthen your pelvic floor muscles.